What is Noni Juice?

 In the case of cancer already being present, noni and other plants with high amounts will slow, stop, or totally reverse the cancer process.

-6. Hypertension – Noni is high in phytonutrients, selenium, and vitamin C, which fights free radical damage on blood vessel walls; scopoletin, a compound that may lower blood pressure.
+Noni is high in phytonutrients, selenium, and vitamin C, which fights free radical damage on blood vessel walls; scopoletin, is a compound that may lower blood pressure.

 Noni prevents the absorption of LDL cholesterol, thus reducing plaque in arteries, keeping you healthy and alive longer.

-9. Irritable Bowel Syndrome/constipation – Noni is high in soluble fiber, which helps ease the strain on your intestines and softens stool.
+9. Irritable Bowel Syndrome/constipation – Noni is high in soluble fiber, which helps ease the strain on your intestines and softens the stool.
 It also has the necessary vitamins and minerals to keep your intestines healthy.

 10. Antibacterial/antifungal/antiviral – Noni has properties to fight infections comparable to that of prescription drugs.
-It contains anthraquinones, scopoletin, and terpenes, among others all work together to fight diseases.
+It contains anthraquinones, scopoletin, and terpenes, among others all working together to fight diseases.